Read me

 Mike: Some people think things are the way they are for a reason.

-Larry’s concern, apart from the tendency to aggravate the natural human habit to estimate ourselves, is his idealization of the social status, prosperity, position held and which can be called the ‘markers of success’.
-The protagonist is carried away by the sight of Cindy Jo (Rene Russo) and he speculates on the fact that there is no chance to get bored next to such a woman like her.
-In one’s own way Burrows looks at his chief Niles Pender (the antagonist of the whole story) with envy.
+Larry’s concern, apart from the tendency to aggravate the natural human habit to estimate ourselves, is his idealization of the social status, prosperity, and position held, which can be called ‘the markers of success’.
+The protagonist is carried away by the sight of Cindy Jo (Rene Russo), and he speculates on the fact that there is no chance of getting bored next to such a woman as her.
+In his way, Burrows looks at his chief, Niles Pender (the antagonist of the whole story), with envy.
 That back-stabbing slippery social climber lives like fighting cocks and plays a double game behind the back of the owner and CEO.
 With great possibility, Larry Burrows used himself to look at professional basketball players with admiring envy by putting himself in their sports shoes.
 Without saying it aloud, the key character has cultivated a kind of world perception according to which he is deprived of happiness by an unfinished lawn, an empty coffee server, a crooked car, and an irrelevant gift from his school buddy.
 By regarding his own life as boring and ‘ordinary’, Larry naturally matches this fixed image with a made one of himself being successful.

 Clip Metzler: You know what your problem is?
 Nothing’s ever good enough for you.
 The way I see it, you’ve got a perfect life.
 You’ve got a wonderful home, a terrific wife, a good job, and the best friend money can buy.
 What else could a guy want?